Code-Institute-Submissions/elden-ring-memory-game/README.md

 ---

 #### CSS - test result
-- The only error found during the validation, has to do with the fact that I used CSS variables in my code.
+- The only error found during the validation, has to do with the fact that I have used CSS variables in my code.
 Overall there are no mayor warnings when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)

 ![ValidatorCSS](assets/images/docs/css_test.jpg)